ffoflonker/gene-neighborhoods/README.md

 default: find clusters based on minimum number of orthologous proximal genes

-cooccur:find genes that always clustered in the species in which they are present (can lower minimum number of orthologs)
+cooccur:find genes that always clustered in the species in which they are present (can lower minimum number of orthologs).

+select: select for neighborhoods containing certain species.
+Useful for comparing to outgroup species, can lower minimum number of orthologs.

 --stats
   keeps only proximal orthologous gene pairs with greater than the minimum number of homologs and reports statistics.

 ---------------------------------------------------------------------------------